Texas Senate Odds & Prediction: Latest Prediction Markets for Senate Race

 Yes.
 Kalshi is regulated by the Commodity Futures Trading Commission.
 Market rules, settlement criteria, and contract definitions are published in advance.

-If you are used to tracking championship futures, Texas senate markets are not that different.
+If you are used to tracking championship futures, Texas Senate markets are not that different.

 Instead of asking which team wins it all, the market is asking which candidate survives a long, multi-stage process and ends up as senator.
 Prices move the same way futures prices do, reacting to momentum, injuries - here replaced by scandals or dropouts - and changes in public perception.